grip-unina/DMimageDetection/README.md

 ```
 The output CSV contains the logit values provided by the networks.
 The image is detected fake if the logit value is positive.
-Finally to generate the csv files containing the accuracies and aucs calculated per detection method and per generator architecture launche the last script as described.
+Finally to generate the csv files containing the accuracies and aucs calculated per detection method and per generator architecture launched the last script as described.
 ```
-python metrics_evaluations.py --data_dir /path/to/testset/dir --out_dir /path/to/output/dir
+python metrics_evaluation.py --data_dir /path/to/testset/dir --out_dir /path/to/output/dir
 ```

 ## Requirements